hemantjodhani/soundmento/readme.txt

 = What types of audio files are supported? =
 Any audio file supported by modern browsers (e.g., MP3, OGG, WAV) and uploaded via the WordPress media library.

+== Screenshots ==

+1. Frontend view of the Soundmento audio player with playlist, artwork, and playback controls.
+2. Beautiful open header layout with an audio cover image.
+3. Search for "Soundmento," "playlist," or a related keyword to add the Soundmento widget in the Elementor Page Builder.
+4. Soundmento widget in Elementor editor with audio tracks added via repeater.

 == Changelog ==